framefighter/ate/README.md

 - [ ] more sophisticated planning (tag variety and frequenzy of meals)
 - [ ] advanced error handling
 - [ ] database migration

+## Bugs

+- Polling after canceling can bug
+- Meals and Polls not getting removed consistently (rework `state` to simplify this)